-HSBC does not tolerate discrimination, bullying, harassment (including sexual harassment) or victimisation on any grounds, and all allegations are fully investigated and treated as a potential disciplinary matter, as outlined in the Global Bullying & Harassment Code.
+HSBC does not tolerate discrimination, bullying, harassment (including sexual harassment) or victimization on any grounds, and all allegations are fully investigated and treated as a potential disciplinary matter, as outlined in the Global Bullying & Harassment Code.

-HSBC asks its colleagues to speak to HR about any potential breaches of this code.
+HSBC asks its colleagues to speak to HR about any potential breaches of this code, whether it is something they experienced, witnessed, or was informed about.
+Managers are required to report any such potential breaches.
 HSBC does not tolerate acts of retaliation against anyone who raises a concern in good faith and treats retaliation in those circumstances as a potential disciplinary matter.